When you’re just starting out in business, it’s easy to feel like you’re drowning in *all the things.* Maybe you don’t feel quite like a CEO.

 By being proactive and setting up your flawless foundation, you’ll be able to stay calm, cool and collected when a legal issue does arrive.
-So you can use more of that energy for GROWING your biz!
+So you can use more of that energy for growing your biz!

-Access Affordable Resources
+Access Affordable Resources for CEOs

 When you’re first starting out, you might not have the financial resources available to you to consult a lawyer one-on-one.
 But just because you can’t afford a lawyer doesn’t mean you’re not worthy of legal protection.

-Let’s just clear that up once and for all: YOU are worthy of legal protection.
+Let’s just clear that up once and for all: You are worthy of legal protection.